Loving You Is Sweeter Than Ever

-"Loving You Is Sweeter Than Ever" is a 1966 song written by Ivy Jo Hunter and Stevie Wonder.
-It was performed by the Four Tops via the Motown label.
+"Loving You Is Sweeter Than Ever" is a song written by Ivy Jo Hunter and Stevie Wonder, originally released in 1966 by the Four Tops via the Motown label.
 In addition to co-writing the song, Wonder also instrumentally contributed drums to the track.

 Cash Box described the song as a "hard-pounding, rhythmic, pop-R&B romancer all about a lucky guy who has finally found the gal that he’s always dreamed about."
+Record World described it as a "teen beat love ode."